-One of these many mind-blowing wonders is time itself.
+One of these many mind-bending wonders is time itself.
 Time is the ever-running filmstrip on which the events of our lives are somehow imprinted.
-And when we think of time, is it not true that two moments can be separated by decades and yet connect in a way that make them seem inseparable?
-If you ask someone who has experienced some great life-defining event they will tell you that at moments it seems like that event happened only yesterday and that it has left its weighty imprint on their lives.
-Our sense of time is elastic and relative.
-Not just in the mathematical sense that Einstein helped us understand, but in the emotional and experiential sense.
+And when we think of time, is it not true that two moments can be separated by decades and yet connect in a way that makes them seem inseparable?
+If you ask someone who has experienced some great life-defining event they will tell you that it seems like this event happened only yesterday and that it has left its weighty imprint on their lives.
+Our sense of time is elastic and relative not just in the mathematical sense that Einstein helped us understand, but in the emotional and experiential sense.
 Moments of fear from years ago can sneak up behind us and pounce and in those moments we are pulled back to an event that marked us.
 Moments of celebration also.
 Our ability to time travel mentally and to re-connect to our past takes on a greater weight as we approach middle age.
-But what is universal, I think, is that we can all agree that our distance in years from an event in no ways means it has to be less impactful or less real.
+But what is universal, I think, is that our distance in years from an event in no ways means it has to be less impactful or less real.
 If you doubt this then spend a few brief moments talking to a survivor of a WWII battle.
-Tears well up and they would often say things like, “It seems like only yesterday and I can still hear the bombs landing”.
-This thought crystallized further for me sitting beside my Father in 2013 when he was admitted again into the hospital as he was slowly dying of lung cancer.
-I do not recall all the details of that particular day, it was another sad visit to the emergency room, but as he waited for the doctor to see him he gently and clearly said, with a sense of airy bemusement, “When did I become old?” .
-I knew that he was reflecting on his life (as one perhaps must when the journey is reaching its destination) and pondering the great rush of time as he savoured and recalled the events that marked his living here on earth.
+This thought crystallized still further for me while sitting beside my Father in 2013 as he was dying of lung cancer.
+I do not recall all the details of that particular day, but as he waited for the doctor to see him he gently and clearly said, with a sense of airy bemusement, “When did I become old?
+Where did the time go?”.

 Should church not feel like this as we gather?
+Our aim must be to connect to the electrifying and awesome reality of events that forever change the trajectory of our world.
 God bless my Catholic and Orthodox brothers for better understanding this truth.
 My weary soul has tired of singing and preaching that seems to lack the deep sense of the reality of Christ in Life and Christ in Death.
 Would that I bring this sort of Heart to worship each week, expecting to deeply recall a Life truly lived on this earth that forever changed the course of history and the future.
 Would that the Pastor, rather than preaching a discourse again, just once dropped their weekly preparation and just stand in front of the congregation and say something like “Today we have gathered to remember our Saviour.
 His life.
 His love.
 His humility.
-His servant heart.
+His servant’s heart.
 His purity.
 His Obedience.
 His compassion.
 His forgiving heart.
 His pain.
 His willingness to redeem and repair.
-His real presence with is today.
+His real presence with us today.
 Let us today kneel together in silence as we remember a life lived to redeem the unredeemable world and then let us go and show others His love and tell them why when asked.”
-At that moment those who are true believers would fall to their knees with with thankful hearts.
+At that moment those who are true believers would fall to their knees with thankful hearts.
 And would we not leave feeling more impacted than hearing yet another four points on why it is important we read the bible and pray?
 Or more exegesis on Hebrews?
 Are these other things not also part of our growth in the Faith?
 Yes, yes and yes indeed.
-But when the heart has been stripped from the endeavour and the Author and Finisher of our Faith is not regularly re-present, _ecco homo_, behold, then we flounder and begin to look a lot like just another self-help group who study the Bible.
+But when the heart has been stripped from the endeavour, and the Author and Finisher of our Faith is not regularly re-presented to our minds and souls by the power of the Spirit, then we begin to look a lot like just another self-help group who study the Bible for more knowledge about God.
 And please do not kid yourselves that the world of unbelievers does not see this.
-And this may in fact be part of the problem and why so many refuse to engage with the Christian community.
+And this may, in fact, be part of the problem and why so many refuse to engage with the Christian community.

 Dear Lord Jesus, come quickly,